ThDudk/UvicImportantDatesParser/readme.md

 ## Project Status

 I don't intend to do any more work on this project.
 I can't guarentee it will continue to work in the future and I won't fix any bugs or issues unless I personally intend to use the project again.
+That said, as far as I am aware, the project is perfectly stable.